PaulSchmidtGit/Heritability/Alternative Heritability Measures/README.md

 **For SAS** it works similarly, yet you will see that the example analyses make use of SAS `%MACROs`.
 These macros are also provided in the SAS folders.
 You do not need to copy-paste or download the macros in order to run the example analyses, since they are included automatically via their URL and a `proc http` command at the top of each code.

+** IMPORTANT: Keep in mind that these are example codes which means that they do not necessarily apply to other models/settings.
+Their purpose is merely to exmplarily demonstrate and thus function as a starting point to be modified for other analyses **

 ### Work in progress
 Note that at the moment we do not provide code for all methods described in our paper and/or for all of the three mixed model functions.
 You can find an overview below.
 Further note that in some cases, denoted by a lower case *x*, the presented codes are very much *ad hoc* in the sense that they will only work for that specific model and *e.g.* manually compute the mixed model equations solutions in order to obtain the desired results.